Nosimaj/Nosimaj-GPT/README.md

 ## Make Your Own

 The sky's the limit!
-With this code, you can create your own best friend or advisor.
-Train the bot on various topics, and design in code to suit your needs.
+With this code, you can create your own GPT.
+Emmulate a best friend or advisor, train the bot on various topics, and design in code to suit your needs.
+Have at it, and thanks for checking out my project.

 ## Installation and Usage